Why I Left Edward Jones To Start My Own Firm... And How You Can, Too

 The process that I went through to leave Edward Jones and join the world of independents turned out to be a far more difficult ordeal than I could have ever imagined.
 It subjected me—and my family—to a significant amount of stress as a result of a protracted and expensive legal battle in which I had to endure false accusations, made by my former firm, that threatened my reputation and my career.
 Despite the financial and emotional toll that this gruesome process took on my family and me, I was able to not only persevere and win the legal case, but am now happy and thriving in my new role as an independent advisor.

 THE DUE DILIGENCE PROCESS

 Before I left Edward Jones in March 2012, I did about two years of due diligence.
-I ended up with five different offers—from both independent broker/dealers such as Securities America and their “super OSJ” Cooper McManus (which is ultimately the offer I accepted) as well as two of the large national wirehouse firms (both of which offered me big bucks to join their ranks).
+I ended up with five different offers—from both independent broker/dealers such as Cambridge Investment Research and their “super OSJ” Cooper McManus (which is ultimately the offer I accepted) as well as two of the large national wirehouse firms (both of which offered me big bucks to join their ranks).

 The reason I took that amount of time I did to do my homework is because I didn’t necessarily want to leave Edward Jones.
 It was the only company I knew in the investment business and I had been successful there—in fact, I was not only considered a leader but was held up as an example to other advisors in the Edward Jones field-force.

 But I also knew there was more out there; some trusted colleagues had exposed me to the independent side of the industry and I wanted to explore how to pass my business to one of my daughters when I am no longer willing to work as long and hard as I have to get to my current level of success.